 A warm welcome to the website of The IARS International Institute!

 I’ve had the pleasure of directing IARS since I founded it in 2001 with the support of other young people from across Europe.
 Originally set up as a youth-led NGO, IARS has now expanded its remit to cover three areas of expertise: Youth, Justice and Rights.
 We are acknowledged as one of the world's leading user-led and youth-focused Institutes.
 We have a mission to give everyone a chance to forge a safer, fairer and more inclusive society.
 We remain focused on empowering the most marginalised communities through direct service delivery, while enabling organisations to achieve, measure and improve their social impact.

 The journey hasn't always been easy.
 However, the support that we receive has been incredible.
-Since 2001, the Institute has been providing world-class and cutting-edge educational, research, policy and networking services of local, national and international significance while improving practices in the fields of youth, equalities and justice through the lived experiences of real people.
+Since 2001, the Institute has been providing world-class, cutting-edge educational, research, policy and networking services of local, national and international significance while improving practices in the fields of youth, equalities and justice through the lived experiences of real people.
 Little I knew what to expect, when I put together the first website (with no funding or any HTML knowledge)!
 I did not have a business plan or a clear idea about how I was going to fundraise or sustain an organisation.
 What I had was the support of other volunteers as well as the guiding light of three key principles upon which IARS was founded: